urbanpiper-admin/ios-sdk/README.md

 A new account can be registered in your business either by performing a [phone based registration](#phone-based-registration) or by a [social registration](social-registration).

 * [How to get the catalog](#catalog) <br>
-To get the nearest store the user's location is required. with the user's location the [nearest store](#get-nearest-store) can be retrived from the server.
+To get the nearest store the user's location is required. with the user's location the [nearest store](#get-nearest-store) can be retrived from the server. <br>

-With the nearest store the store specific [categories](#get-categories) can be retrived from the server.
+With the nearest store the store specific [categories](#get-categories) can be retrived from the server. <br>
 The [items](#get-category-items) for a specific store and category can be retrived from the server using the Store and Category details retrived previously.

 * [Managing your cart](#cart) <br>